debarghyaRONIN/desktopfilestruct/README.md

 # desktopfilestruct
-used for cleaning the download folder in pc
+Used for cleaning and keeping the download files in a structured way in pc